El-Coder/jsASEexercises/README.md

 ### Exercise Overviews

-For each exercise, I have provided a solution based on running node.js interactively.
-Please package your answers in scripts so they can be easily shared, placed in a SCM repository, etc. If you clone this repository and place your answer scripts in the [Exercises](./Exercises) directory common packages/dependencies will already be present (they are provided in the [node_modules](./Exercises/node_modules) directory).
+For each exercise, I have provided a solutions in the [Exercises](./Exercises) folder of the repository.
+When you clone or download this repository place your answer scripts in the [Exercises](./Exercises) directory and common packages/dependencies will already be present (they are provided in the [node_modules](./Exercises/node_modules) directory).

 #### [Exercise 1](./jsExercise1.md)

 Craft a GET request to / and log (``console.log()``) the response to std_out.
 We'll walk through multiple ways of performing this task based on built-in libraries and a couple packages.
+We'll walk through this exercise together.

 _20min_